Siddhartha-Chowddhary/GANS-for-Production-in-Tensorflow-2.0/README.md

  2. if you are using Celeba dataset then 100 should be good
  3. Lower the learning rate from 2e-4 to 1e-4 or 1.5e-4
  4. Train the network on 64 x 64 x 3 input Dimensions only or else enjoy the essence of Mode Collapse,Vanishing Gradient and much more
+ 5. Don't mess with batch size or else, it will mess with your models performance.
+As far I have observed BATCH_SIZE = 32 is the most      optimal number for any amount of images you train on, it works great.
+Still you can mess around with this for your satisfaction but  remember we are generating new data not classifing the input data so some random number may disappoint  you
 # Instructions to Deploy the Model for production:-